kashr-app/kashr/README.md

 - no automatic tests, yet - Early Stage, use at own risk
 - Cannot execute transactions via the app (not planned, it is a pure analytical app)
 - known bugs: see issue tracker

-## Planned for v2

-- Recurring transactions
-- Date of balance sync on synced accounts
-- UI Cleanup & Nicer Design
-- 85% Test coverage of repositories and cubits

-## Planned for v3

-- Budgets
-- Export CSV

-## Planned for v4

-- Debt tracking
-- i18n + proper, consistent UI wording
-- Release in Play Store, add option (not a paywall) to pay one-time, monthly, or yearly to support the project

-## Planned for v5

-- Widgets

-## Planned for v6

-- Notifications

-## Planned for v7

-- Data ingest: support more banks (and maybe PSD2, but PSD2 is kind of impossible without a paywall).

 ## Core Features